Dawit-Sh/CupofteaV2/_posts/2023-9-9-killing the ego.md

 Now we all can pick up on the metaphor of government as the looking-glass self or the ego, so basically achieving ego death. we can see zaheer achieve that when P'Li his girlfriend who was a combustionbender died and he achieved the ultimate freedom or ego death and that is when he levitates or starts to fly.

-> "New growth cannot exist without first the destruction of the old."
+> "New growth cannot exist without first the destruction of the old."<br>
 - Guru Laghima

 so now enough rant lets jump right into killing your ego the funny part is this are things we already know but are hard to achieve.